Palliative care: History

 The field of palliative care grew out of the hospice movement, which is commonly associated with Dame Cicely Saunders, who founded St. Christopher's Hospice for the terminally ill in 1967, and Elisabeth Kübler-Ross who published her seminal work "On Death and Dying" in 1969.
 In 1974, Balfour Mount coined the term "palliative care". and Paul Henteleff became the director of a new "terminal care" unit at Saint Boniface Hospital in Winnipeg.
 In 1987, Declan Walsh established a palliative medicine service at the Cleveland Clinic Cancer Center in Ohio which later expanded to become the training site of the first palliative care clinical and research fellowship as well as the first acute pain and palliative care inpatient unit in the United States.
 The program evolved into The Harry R. Horvitz Center for Palliative Medicine which was designated as an international demonstration project by the World Health Organization and accredited by the European Society for Medical Oncology as an Integrated Center of Oncology and Palliative Care.

+Women have played a central role in the historical development of palliative care, particularly through their work in hospice settings, which helped expand services beyond oncology to encompass frail elderly patients.
+These contributions established the foundation for geriatric palliative care as a distinct and expanding domain of global health.

 Advances in palliative care have since inspired a dramatic increase in hospital-based palliative care programs.
 Notable research outcomes forwarding the implementation of palliative care programs include: